Health Is Wealth: 17 Best Health Tips For Women

 Lack of sleep increases the risk of obesity, heart disease, infection, and high blood pressure.
 Hence, a peaceful slumber is very important to stay healthy and fit (26).

 Disturbed sleep can cause issues.
-You can also practice some healthy habits to get a good night’s sleep.
+You can also practice some healthy habits to get a good night’s sleep, which helps in disease management.

 13. Avoid Mindless Eating